 - Trim the root ends from the scallions; thinly slice the scallions, keeping the white and green parts separate.
 Set aside the white parts for finishing the keema.

-To the bowl with the reserved Indian simmer sauce base, stir in the yogurt, lime zest, half the lime juice, and green parts of the scallions.
+To the bowl with the reserved Indian simmer sauce base, stir in the yogurt, lime zest, half the lime juice, and the green parts of the scallions.
 Season to taste with salt and pepper.

 Finish the keema

-To the pan with the keema, stir in the chard and white parts of the scallions.
+To the pan with the keema, stir in the chard and the white parts of the scallions.
 Cook over medium-high heat, stirring occasionally, until the chard leaves are just wilted and the stems are just tender, 2 to 3 minutes.
 Remove from the heat and season to taste with salt and pepper and as much of the remaining lime juice as you like.